Using Data Science to understand the value of Acts of Kindness on Customer Conversions

 We had historical sales order data for each of the customers, as well as website navigation records.
 For Phase 1, we wanted to keep the analysis simple and not worry about session tracking, different browsers and devices, bounce rates, and all the rest.
 So, we choose to focus on the order records, which already had enough separate data points to proceed.

 For this study, we used the statistical modeling program, R v3.5.
 We also used RStudio v1.2.11 as the main IDE.
 Both are free tools supported by the open-source community.
 A deep dive into R is out of scope for this post but you can learn more by visiting the R website.
-We also used the FactoMineR package in R which can be found here.
+We also used the FactoMineR package in R.

 Preparing the Data: Don’t Forget Your Labels